jduckett/duck_map/GUIDE.md

 synchronization process, then, commit again.
 It may be an option to run the synchronization process during some type of central deployment procedure or even run it on the production server.

+## Mongoid Support
+Recently, I added support for mongoid.
+All that should be needed is to require "duck_map_mongoid" when including the duck_map gem in your app.

+    # add duck_map with mongoid support
+    gem "duck_map", required: "duck_map_mongoid"

 ## Demo applications
 You can find articles and demo apps at: http://jeffduckett.com/blogs.html